tomakado/logo/README.md

 ## Contributing

-If you want to contribute to logo - you're welcome!
-Feel free to leave your issues and PRs.
+If you want to contribute to logo &mdash; you're welcome!
+Feel free to send your issues and PRs.